Dignity of risk: Conflict with duty of care

 Allowing people under care to take risks is often perceived to be in conflict with the caregivers' duty of care.
 Finding a balance between these competing considerations can be difficult when formulating policies and guidelines for caregiving.
+The concept of the Least Restrictive Alternative emphasizes minimizing intrusion into the lives of those we support.
+In this framework, autonomy and independence are upheld, and information is offered to facilitate informed decision-making as much as possible.

 Problems of overprotection

 Protection is often used to justify violating the rights of people with disabilities.
 To deny someone the opportunity to make mistakes is to violate the right to make decisions about their own lives.
 Many self-advocates see the dignity of risk as a human right.
-Max Barrows, a self-advocates from Vermont, says "Life is about learning from the mistakes that you make I appreciate and we appreciate protection from people, but please don't protect us too much or at all from living our lives."
+Max Barrows, a self-advocate from Vermont, says "Life is about learning from the mistakes that you make.
+I appreciate and we appreciate protection from people, but please don't protect us too much or at all from living our lives."
 Protection has been used to justify institutionalization, sheltered workshops and other segregated settings.
 Many institutions were and are sites of abuse, neglect and sexual assault.
 Many people with disabilities are also placed under guardianship, which is when someone else makes decisions about their life, including where they live, how they spend their money, and the health care they receive.
 This is done to stop people from making "bad choices."
 Many disability advocates argue for the replacement of guardianship with supported decision making, where people with disabilities make their own decisions with support and accommodations.

 Overprotection of people with disabilities causes low self-esteem and underachievement because of lowered expectations that come with overprotection.
 Internalisation of low expectations causes the person with a disability to believe that they are less capable than others in similar situations.

 In elderly people, overprotection can result in learned dependency and a decreased ability for self-care:

 "It is possible to deliver physical care that has positive outcomes and returns a person to full function, yet, if during that care they have not been involved, allowed to make choices and respectfully assisted with activities of daily living, it may be possible to cause psychological damage through undermining that person's dignity."